Summer-16/CSGO-VMPanel/README.md

 cd ..
 node server.js
 ```
-- At this point, your server will be running  on default port mentioned in config or the port you defined (updated in config)
+- At this point, your server will be running  on the default port mentioned in config or the port you defined (updated in config)
 - To access the server type in your machine or VM instance URL/public IP in the browser along with port (example: localhost:3534, 127.0.0.1:3535) and you can use the panel but it will stop if u terminate the server or system restart so we need to add it into the service
 - to add your server into the service run the following commands in panelServer directory
 ```bash
 npm install pm2 -g
 pm2 start server.js
 ```
-- At this point, your server is running as a service by pm2 but we still need to save pm2 config so now do
+- At this point, your server is running as a service by pm2 but we still need to save the pm2 config, so now do
 ```bash
 pm2 save
 pm2 l